wlillisdev/hiking-hub/README.md

-# Quiz Master
+# Hiking Hub

 - You can see the live website [here](https://wlillisdev.github.io/quiz-master/)..

 ![Home page Quizz Master](assets/readme/image-home-new.png)

-This website is designed for Quiz Master who is an online quizz company.
-Their aim is to become the market  leader in online quizzes and be a hub for quizz lovers all over the world.
+This website is designed for Hiking.
+Their aim is to become the trusted and go to blog for everything to do with hiking in ireland.

 # Aim of Website